|

 Piłsudski Mound |

-Mounds are a big thing in Kraków!
-Indeed there are four of them to be explored - the Krakus Mound, the Wanda Mound, the Kościuszko Mound and the Piłsudski Mound.
-The latter is the biggest and tallest standing at 35 metres high and 111 metres wide.
-Set in the Wolski Forest (Las Wolski) it offers a rewarding jaunt into rural tranquillity with stunning panoramic views.
-A visit to this area can also be combined with exploring the Zoo, Camaldolese Hermit Monastery and the Srebrna Góra Vineyard.
+Mounds are a big deal in Kraków!
+In fact, there are four waiting to be explored—the Krakus Mound, Wanda Mound, Kościuszko Mound, and Piłsudski Mound.
+The latter is the largest, standing at an impressive 35 metres high and 111 metres wide.
+Nestled in the scenic Wolski Forest (Las Wolski), it offers a rewarding escape into rural tranquillity, complete with stunning panoramic views.
+You can also pair your visit with a trip to

 Getting to the Piłsudski Mound